 Here are the steps you need to follow to add a motion sensor for existing light:

-It's best to position motion sensors to cover the walks leading to the front door, the back door, or the driveway so the lights come on when you return home at night.
+If speaking about convenience, it's best to position outdoor motion sensors to cover the walks leading to the front door, the back door, or the driveway.
+This positioning is so the lights come on when you return home at night.
 These motion sensors will also light the walkways and front steps leading to your front door for visitors.

 You could also use motion sensors on decks, patios, and other spaces like around a swimming pool or stairways.
-If your priority is to improve the security of your house, you can aim motion sensors to cover all entrances, like patio doors and fence gates.
+If your priority is to improve the security of your house, you can aim motion sensors to cover all entries to the house, like patio doors and fence gates.
 Moreover, you could also direct the motion sensors into darker spaces of your yard, where intruders may choose to find cover.

 Ideally, it's recommended to mount motion sensors 6 to 10 ft. above the ground and positioned so that most movement happens across the sensitivity zone.
 Unfortunately, this may not be possible in most existing light fixtures.
 However, you can install motion sensors that are mounted a little further from the lights themselves.